rjuang/flstudio-arturia-keylab-mk2/README.md

 - No idea what to do with the Part 1/Part 2 buttons when the Live button is on.

 #### Navigation Panel
-- The left and right arrows will cycle through the active channel's Volume, Panning, and Pitch.
+- The left and right arrows will cycle through various modes.
+These are:
+  1. Volume - turning the knob will set the active channel volume.
+  2. Panning - turning the knob will set the active channel panning.
+  3. Pitch - turning the knob will set the active channel pitch.
+  4. Time Marker - turning the knob will advance/retreat the time marker by 1 beat.
+  5. Pattern - turning the knob will select the active pattern.
+  6. Channel - turning the knob will select the active channel.
 - The knob initially controls the active channel's volume.
-Pressing left/right will switch through panning/pitch.
+Pressing left/right will switch through what the knob controls.
 - The display will momentarily update with the value before going back to the default display.

 ## Remaining Work To Do
-- Figure out if I want to keep the punch in/out buttons and if they are useful.
-- Figure out how to make the navigation knob and knob press and buttons useful.
-Thinking of something to toggle modes for adjusting pan/volume, etc.
 - Figure out what to use the encoder knobs and sliders for.
-- I'd like to do something with arrangements flow for this, but still thinking of what will be useful.
+- Figure out how to add a new instrument to the channel rack -Figure out how to have sliders/knobs tweak the plugin page.